-With each of the proposed site options for a new facility, several additional tasks are needed to accommodate the new terminal site and allow the remaining FAA ATCT and TLCPA offices to remain in operation.
+With each of the proposed site options for a new facility, several additional tasks are needed to accommodate the new terminal site and allow the remaining FAA air traffic control tower (ATCT) and TLCPA offices to remain in operation.
 These tasks include partial demolition of the terminal facility to accommodate the new building, enclosing remaining portions of the existing building, rerouting building systems to accommodate the partial demolition, reworking airfield pavement areas, and rerouting site utilities.